vincentarelbundock/Rdatasets/doc/robustbase/rst/aircraft.rst

    ======== ===============

    .. rubric:: Aircraft Data
-      :name: aircraft-data
+      :name: aircraft

    .. rubric:: Description
       :name: description

    Aircraft Data, deals with 23 single-engine aircraft built over the years 1947-1979, from Office of Naval Research.
-The dependent variable is cost (in units of \\$100,000) and the explanatory variables are aspect ratio, lift-to-drag ratio, weight of plane (in pounds) and maximal thrust.
+The dependent variable is cost (in units of $100,000) and the explanatory variables are aspect ratio, lift-to-drag ratio, weight of plane (in pounds) and maximal thrust.

    .. rubric:: Usage
       :name: usage